muskit/MercuryConverter/HOWTO.md

 ## Song Audio (`data/MER_BGM`)
 *~18.8 GB for WAVs*

-Due to the audio indexing data in this project only done for **Reverse 3.07**, these steps will only work for game files of that version.
+Due to the audio indexing data in this project only done for **Reverse 3.07**, this process will only work for files of that version.

 You will need the latest version of [Audio Cue Editor (ACE)](https://github.com/LazyBone152/ACE).